Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective: Key definitions and results

 \begin{Definition}[Absolute Barcode Entropy] The \emph{$\eps$-barcode entropy} of $\varphi$ is

 and the \emph{(absolute) barcode entropy} of $\varphi$ is

 or, in other words,

 \end{Definition} Here again $\hbr_\eps(\varphi)$ is increasing as $\eps\searrow 0$, and hence the limit in the definition of $\hbr(\varphi)$ exists.
-Note that in this definition we can work with any ground field $\F$ as long as $M$ is monotone.
+Note that in this definition, in contrast with the relative barcode entropy, we can work with any ground field $\F$ as long as $M$ is monotone.

 In this paper we are primarily interested in absolute barcode entropy while relative entropy plays a purely technical role, arising naturally in our approach to the proof of Corollary \ref{cor:A} via Theorem \ref{thm:A}.
 We will revisit the definitions and briefly touch upon general properties of barcode entropy in Section \ref{sec:def+prop}.